mendix/docs/content/refguide/user-task.md

 #### 2.1.1 Task Name

 **Task name** is stored in the System module on the **UserTask** entity as an attribute and its data can be dynamically displayed in the running app.
-If you are using the **Workflow Commons** module, the **Task name** is used in page templates and preconfigured pages.
+If you are using the **Workflow Commons** module, the **Task name** is used in page templates and on preconfigured pages to identify the task.

 For more information on using parameters, see the [Parameters](#parameters) section below.